-What Kinds of Behaviors Encompass Sexual Harassment?
+What Qualifies as Sexual Harassment?

 What constitutes sexual harassment may vary depending on the circumstances, but there are certain actions and behaviors that are almost always unacceptable and rise to the level of sexual harassment.

 The legal definition of sexual harassment in California includes many different forms of offensive behavior.
 It also includes instances of gender-based harassment of someone who is the same sex as the harasser.
+Unlawful harassment DOES NOT have to be motivated by sexual desire.

 - Inappropriate physical conduct, such as touching, blocking or impeding movements, and sexual assault;